November 11, 2014

 Need to put that leftover pasta to use?
-This pizza pasta salad is an easy school lunch idea you can prepare ahead and keep on hand for a simple lunch kids will love.
+This pizza pasta salad for kids is an easy school lunch idea you can prepare ahead and keep on hand for a simple lunch idea.

 This lunch comes together in minutes, and if you plan ahead it can be entirely made using leftovers from pizza night and cooked pasta!